gklrajan/RelayBot/README.md

   account_address: Hyperliquid account address.
   BOT_TOKEN: Telegram bot token.
   CHAT_ID: Telegram chat ID.
+- Now, with all you credentials updated and trading settings customized to your taste, you're ready to run this script on your server!

 **Security Tips**
 - Use environment variables to store sensitive credentials.
 - Use a dedicated Gmail account with 2FA enabled.
 - Restrict Telegram bot permissions to your chat only.

-**Disclaimer: RelayBot is provided "as-is."
+**Disclaimer: RelayBot is provided "as-is" for reference purposes only.
 Use it at your own risk.
-The author assumes no responsibility for losses or misconfigurations.**
+The author assumes no responsibility for any financial losses, system failures, misconfigurations, or other issues arising from the use of this tool.
+Users are encouraged to thoroughly review and test the code before deploying it in a live environment.**